-4. If time allows, pour all the water back into the big pitcher and experiment with the size of containers you can fill.
+4. If time allows, pour all the water back into the big pitcher and experiment with filling different containers.

 ASK: What happens if we try to fill only the bigger containers?
 We can fill fewer big containers with the water.